jusx/really-simple/README.md

 ### Menu

 The menu items are configuration driven.
 Any pages with the [front matter](https://jekyllrb.com/docs/frontmatter/) property of `menu_item` set to true will be rendered as part of the menu in the header.
-For example the consider the following pages:
+For example, consider the following pages:

 `archives.md`:
 ```yml